trussworks/trussels-guide/trussels.md

 ### International travel
 If you want to go outside the United States, especially while on a government contract, you’ll need to check with the program manager, potentially our lawyers, and definitely the client.

 Many of our clients specifically forbid taking a work laptop outside the U.S. This is **very important**.
-If you do want to go overseas and bring a Truss laptop, we will need to wipe it and install basic communication tools like G-Suite and Slack, but you will not be able to connect to any client repositories, drives, or infrastructure.
+If you do want to go overseas and bring a Truss laptop, we will need to wipe it and install basic communication tools like G Suite and Slack, but you will not be able to connect to any client repositories, drives, or infrastructure.

 ## Practice: Annual security training
 Many of our clients require that we take annual security training.
 Use your Google credentials to log into the :lock:[Habitu8](https://trussworks.habitu8.net/training) learning portal and complete the available trainings.
 The first time that you log in, you will automatically be enrolled in the required trainings.
 The trainings are a series of videos (3-5 minutes each) separated by knowledge checks.
 You should be able to complete the trainings in under an hour.